leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 `OfNat` demonstrates that the arguments to type classes do not need to be types.
 Because types in Lean are first-class participants in the language that can be passed as arguments to functions and given definitions with `def` and `abbrev`, there is no barrier that prevents non-type arguments in positions where a less-flexible language could not permit them.
 This flexibility allows overloaded operations to be provided for particular values as well as particular types.
+Additionally, it allows the Lean standard library to arrange for there to be a `Zero α` instance whenever there's an `OfNat α 0` instance, and vice versa.

-For example, a sum type that represents natural numbers less than four can be defined as follows:
+A sum type that represents natural numbers less than four can be defined as follows:
 ```lean
 {{#example_decl Examples/Classes.lean LT4}}
 ```